-- a) USA Climbing shall be responsible for the organization and execution of the Youth Qualification Series competitions in each of the Lead/Top Rope and Boulder Disciplines - each such competition shall include the Junior, Youth A, Youth B, Youth C, and Youth D Age Categories. - each Youth Region should arrange for at least four (4) such competitions in each Discipline.
+- a) USA Climbing shall be responsible for the organization and execution of the Youth Qualification Series competitions in each of the Lead/Top Rope and Boulder Disciplines where: - each such competition shall include the U20, U19, U17, U15, and U13 Age Categories. - ii) each Youth Region should arrange for at least four (4) such competitions in each Discipline.